Join Us

 Troop Enrollment ($250)

-• Covers supplies, awards, facility use, troop equipment, etc. The official CA-8859 troop patch and troop t-shirt are also included as part of your enrollment dues.
+• Covers supplies, awards, facility use, troop equipment, etc. The official CA-8859 Troop patch is also included as part of your enrollment dues.
 Dues can be paid in full or in 10 monthly payments of $25.

-• An annual registration fee of $38 is paid directly to Trail Life USA (paid in July).
+• An annual registration fee of $43 is paid directly to Trail Life USA.
 This covers the organization’s insurance and administrative costs.

 Special Events (varies by event)